 The use of derivative instruments involves risk different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
 Derivatives are subject to a number of risks such as liquidity risk, interest rate risk, market risk, credit risk and management risk.
 An investment in a derivative instrument could lose more than the principal amount invested.

 Mutual Funds, new issue ETFs and CEFs, and UITs are offered pursuant to a prospectus, which contains the investment objectives, risks, charges and expenses and other important information about the UIT or fund.
 Investors should read the prospectus and carefully consider this information before investing.
-Please contact your Merrill Lynch Financial Advisor for a prospectus.
+Please contact your Merrill Lynch Wealth Management Advisor for a prospectus.